niallmandal/Hamsa/README.md

 This is a UI to interact with 3D models created in Autodesk's Fusion 360.
 The user has the ability to zoom in, pan, and rotate around the object.

 ## Notes
-I just want to apologize in advance for the frame rate that I am running at.
+- I just want to apologize in advance for the frame rate that I am running in each GIF.
 I did the enirety of this project on a 2018 HP Envy Laptop (save training using Google's platform).
 I do not have a GPU, so I have to run inferences from a CPU.
+- The UI mimics both keyboard and mouse input, and does not communicate with Fusion 360 directly

 ## Training the Model
 I first started taking images.
 I took ~200 images of opened and closed hands through my webcam, ending up with 398 images total.
 Images were taken in a variety of locations, lighting patterns, etc. After this, I used a Yolov3 [labeling tool](https://github.com/Cartucho/OpenLabeling) to draw a bounding box around each opened and/or closed hand in the frame.